Consistency and the exclusion core in object allocation with co-ownership: Refined exclusion core

 \textbf{Initialization}: Let $ I(0)=I $, $ O(0)=O $, and for each $ o\in O $, $ C_o(0)=C_o $ and $ S_o(0)=\emptyset $.
 Fix a linear order of agents $ \rhd $.
 Let each $ o\in O $ initially point to the $ \rhd $-highest agent in $ C_o $.

-\textbf{Step} $ t\ge 1 $: If there exist arcs between remaining agents and objects from the previous step, maintain all of them.
-If the agent pointed by any $ o\in O(t-1) $ is removed in the previous step, then: \begin{itemize} \item If $ C_o(t-1)\neq \emptyset $, let $ o $ point to the $ \rhd $-highest agent in $ C_o(t-1) $;\footnote{Although we update the order of agents in the procedure, $ \rhd $ denotes a fixed order.}
+\textbf{Step} $ t\ge 1 $: If there exist arcs between remaining agents and remaining objects from the previous step, maintain all of them.
+If the agent pointed by any $ o\in O(t-1) $ is removed in the previous step, then: if $ C_o(t-1)\neq \emptyset $, let $ o $ point to the $ \rhd $-highest agent in $ C_o(t-1) $;\footnote{Although the order of agents may change across steps in the algorithm, when we refer to the $ \rhd $-highest agent in a set, $\rhd$ denotes the initial order of agents chosen at the beginning of the algorithm.} if $ C_o(t-1)= \emptyset $ and $ S_o(t-1)\neq \emptyset $, let $ o $ point to the $ \rhd $-highest agent in $ S_o(t-1) $; otherwise, let $ o $ not point to any agent.